aorthey/FibrationTrees/README.md

 #  TODO

-- [x] Ensure that multi robots can be loaded in arbitrary order
-- [x] Add [x]DiskRobot, [x]SphereRobot, [x]CubeRobot to RobotLoaderTest
-- [x] Add options to robot factory by using YAML::Node
-- [x] Fix workflow to execute tests on github
-- [x] Add CubeRobot DvP scenario
-- [x] Fix bug on XR3R2SO2 XR3
-- [x] Add MobileManip DvP scenario

 Required
 - [x] Parallel fibration requires a different selection method.
 I.e. when one factor is not yet solved, it should be given precedence.